2024 Best Anthropology Schools in Texas

 Most Popular In TX

-There were about 13 anthropology students who graduated with this degree at SMU in the most recent year we have data available.
+There were about 13 anthropology students who graduated with this degree at SMU in the most recent data year.

-There were about 92 anthropology students who graduated with this degree at Texas State in the most recent data year.
-Degree recipients from the anthropology program at Texas State University make $7,642 more than the average graduate with the same degree shortly after graduation.
+There were approximately 91 anthropology students who graduated with this degree at Texas State in the most recent data year.
+Degree recipients from the anthropology major at Texas State University make $7,642 more than the typical college graduate in this field shortly after graduation.

 Highest Degree Type